Slavery Timeline 1501-1600

 A Chronology of Slavery, Abolition, and Emancipation in the Sixteenth Century

-This page contains a detailed timeline of the main historical, literary, and cultural events connected with British slavery, abolition, and emancipation between 1501 and 1600.
-It also includes references to the most significant events taking place outside of the British zone of influence (in the sixteenth century that was most of the world) as well as key events in the history of European exploration and colonisation.
+This page contains a detailed timeline of the main historical, literary, and cultural events connected with slavery, abolition, and emancipation between 1501 and 1600.
+It focuses on the nations and colonies of the British Isles, but also includes references to the most significant events taking place outside of the British zone of influence (in the sixteenth century that was most of the world) as well as key events in the history of European exploration and colonisation.

 While there is plenty of detail in this timeline, it is of course impossible to record every event related to slavery in this period.
 The following selection is thus intended to provide an overview of the topic only.
 If there is something I have left out that you think should be included, please let me know.